Dunecare volunteers work on our beach dunes to:

 - Regular information and education such as workshops.

-All you need is a couple of free hours a month to take part in this program.
+All you need is a couple of free hours a month to take part.

 You can also visit our Coastal Management page to learn more about how we manage dunes.